 How much did I spend on this trip?

-In total, I spent 109,241.04 pesos (1,947.20 USD), covering airfare, food, accommodation, tours, local transportation, shopping, and more.
-For a two-week trip to Morocco, I found this amount quite reasonable.
-Costs can vary based on your choice of accommodation and the number of paid activities.
-Airfare can also be a significant expense; we were fortunate to secure a very affordable flight from Manila to Casablanca via Oman.
+For my two-week trip to Morocco, I spent a total of 109,241.04 pesos (1,947.20 USD), covering airfare, food, accommodation, tours, local transportation, shopping, and more.
+If you’re planning to follow this Morocco itinerary, you can expect to spend a similar amount, or even less, depending on your choice of accommodation and the number of paid activities you include.
+Airfare can also be a major expense, but we were lucky to score an affordable flight from Manila to Casablanca via Oman Air.

 Expense | Amount |